Paul Fry (baseball): Toronto Blue Jays

 On January 6, 2023, Fry signed a minor league contract with the Toronto Blue Jays organization.
 He spent the season with the Triple–A Buffalo Bisons, also appearing in one game for the rookie–level Florida Complex League Blue Jays.
 Across 47 relief outings for Buffalo, Fry registered a 4.28 ERA with 65 strikeouts and 4 saves across 54 2/3 innings of work.
 He elected free agency following the season on November 6.

 San Diego Padres

 On February 23, 2024, Fry signed a minor league contract with the San Diego Padres.
 In 51 appearances for the Triple-A El Paso Chihuahuas, he compiled a 4-4 record and 4.76 ERA with 57 strikeouts across 73 2/3 innings pitched.
 Fry elected free agency following the season on November 4.

 Sultanes de Monterrey

 On April 15, 2025, Fry signed with the Sultanes de Monterrey of the Mexican League.
+He made 50 appearances for the Sultanes, compiling a 5-2 record and 1.79 ERA with 42 strikeouts and three saves across 45 1/3 innings pitched.
+On April 10, 2026, Fry was released by Monterrey.